TA: a Worldwide Professional Framework

 The Institute of Developmental Transactional Analysis

 The Institute of Developmental Transactional Analysis (IDTA) focuses on the applications of TA within fields such as education, organisational work, management development and coaching.
 By contrast, The Berne Institute specialises in the fields of psychotherapy and counselling, and specifically does not provide on-going training in these other fields.
 In formal terms, therefore, the IDTA is not an integral part of The Berne Institute's "professional framework" that we are describing here.
 However, we recognise and celebrate the important role that the IDTA is playing in developing its own fields of application.
-In particular, we welcome the fact that the most recent British TA Conference (Harrogate, April 2012) was jointly organised by the ITA and the IDTA, and we look forward to continuing future co-operation between the two organisations.
+In particular, we welcome the fact that recent National TA Conferences have been jointly organised by the ITA and the IDTA, and we look forward to continuing future co-operation between the two organisations.